Category theory for scientists (Old version): Categories and schemas are equivalent,

 \subsection{The category $\Sch$ of schemas}

-Recall from Definition \ref{def:schema} that a schema consists of a pair $\mcC:=(G,\simeq)$, where $G=(V,A,src,tgt)$ is a graph and $\simeq$ is a categorical path equivalence relation (or CPER), meaning a kind of equivalence relation on the paths in $G$ (see Definition \ref{def:CPER}.
+Recall from Definition \ref{def:schema} that a schema consists of a pair $\mcC:=(G,\simeq)$, where $G=(V,A,src,tgt)$ is a graph and $\simeq$ is a congruence, meaning a kind of equivalence relation on the paths in $G$ (see Definition \ref{def:congruence}.
 If we think of a schema as being analogous to a category, what should fulfill the role of functors?
 That is, what are to be the morphisms in $\Sch$?

 Unfortunately, ones first guess may give the wrong notion if we want an equivalence $\Sch\simeq\Cat$.
 Since objects in $\Sch$ are graphs with additional structure, one might imagine that a morphism $\mcC\to\mcC'$ in $\Sch$ should be a graph homomorphism (as in Definition \ref{def:graph homomorphism}) that preserves said structure.
 But graph homomorphisms require that arrows be sent to arrows, whereas we are more interested in paths than in individual arrows---the arrows are merely useful for presentation.